Paullu Inca: Descendants

+Paullu's principal wife, Mama Ussica, was baptized as Catalina in 1543.
+Their son and heir, Carlos Inca, was raised alongside the children of conquistadors.

 Paullu had numerous children outside his marriage.
 All of them were left out of his testament despite a previous royal decree that had legitimized a large number of them, putting an end to the title of "Sapa Inca".
 One of his sons, named Carlos Inca, would serve as a spiritual successor under the title of Regent of Cuzco serving as head in religious ceremonies, participating in the trade of Coca leaves and in the hiring of Indians to work on the mines of Potosí.

 Paullu's grandson, and Carlos Inca's son; Melchor Carlos Inca inherited his father's properties at age 11 in 1582, after the former's death.
 He lived in Cuzco and served as a Knight of Santiago, as did his son Juan Melchor Carlos Inca, one of Melchor's 4 illegitimate children.

 Juan Melchor moved to Spain and died travelling to Barcelona alongside a military company in 1630, leaving no descendants.